-\paragraph{Object-specific Interaction Prior.} Human motion priors have been demonstrated crucial for realism of capture and synthesis on multiple modeling methodologies, including predefined kinematic structure~\cite{akhter2015pose,zhou2016deep}, GMM~\cite{SMPLX2019}, GAN~\cite{goodfellow2014generative,HMR18,BarsoumCVPRW2018}, VAE~\cite{kingma2013auto,HUMOR_ICCV2021,LEMO:ICCV:2021,petrovich21actor}, MLP~\cite{tiwari22posendf} and more cutting-edge, diffusion models~\cite{ho2020denoising,song2020denoising,tevet2023human,shafir2023human,yuan2023physdiff,karunratanakul2023gmd}.
+\paragraph{Object-specific Interaction Prior.} Human motion priors have been demonstrated crucial for realism in the capture and synthesis by multiple modeling methodologies, including predefined kinematic structure~\cite{akhter2015pose,zhou2016deep}, GMM~\cite{SMPLX2019}, GAN~\cite{goodfellow2014generative,HMR18,BarsoumCVPRW2018}, VAE~\cite{kingma2013auto,HUMOR_ICCV2021,LEMO:ICCV:2021,petrovich21actor}, MLP~\cite{tiwari22posendf} and more cutting-edge, diffusion models~\cite{ho2020denoising,song2020denoising,tevet2023human,shafir2023human,yuan2023physdiff,karunratanakul2023gmd}.
 Additionally, context-aware human motion synthesis~\cite{Zhang:ICCV:2021,Zhao:ICCV:2023,mir23origin} and scene placement generation~\cite{yi2022mover,yi2023mime} successfully extract contextual prior knowledge from data.
-More recently, ~\cite{petrov2023popup,xu2023interdiff,li2023object} model dynamic interaction patterns but ignore object category-level distribution differences.
-On another track, ~\cite{zhang2022couch,kulkarni2023nifty} focus on interactions with chairs, which is static and lacks diversity.
+More recent work~\cite{petrov2023popup,xu2023interdiff,li2023object} modeled dynamic interaction patterns but ignored object category-level distribution differences.
+Other methods~\cite{zhang2022couch,kulkarni2023nifty} focus on specific interactions with chairs, which are static and lack diversity.
 This work aims to learn object category-specific interaction prior to model dynamic interaction distributions between human and diverse objects.